SandyRodger/LS170-171/lesson_1.md

 - Explanations so far have been of a frame under the  IEEE 802.3 ethernet standard.
 This is the most popular version, but not universal.
 Other standards have slightly different framing structures.
 - Some of the fields described above don't exist in earlier ethernet standards.
 - That's not important to memorise.
 What is important is the Data payload field being used as an encapsulation of the layer above and the MAC address fields being used  to direct the frame between network devices.
-Thgese fielkds exist across all ethernet standards.
+These fields exist across all ethernet standards.

 ### MAC addresses